Divyansh0811/social-media-backend-REST-API/README.md

 ﻿# Social Media Backend REST API
 # Features:
-  GET  user profile
+  1. GET  user profile
-  follow a user
+  2. Follow a user
-  upload a post
+  3. Upload a post
-  delete a post
+  4. Delete a post
-  like a post
+  5. Like a post
-  unlike a liked post
+  6. Unlike a liked post
-  comment on a post
+  7. Comment on a post